Table of Contents

 What is the PTE Academic Exam?

-The PTE Academic is a computer-based English language test recognized by Australian universities, colleges and immigration authorities.
-It tests you in Speaking, Writing, Reading, and Listening.
-Unlike IELTS, the PTE is completely AI- scored, and it is much faster, unbiased and motivated by your results.
+The PTE Academic is a computer-based English language proficiency test accepted by Australian universities, colleges, professional bodies, and immigration authorities.
+It evaluates your ability to communicate effectively in English through four core skills: Speaking, Writing, Reading, and Listening.

 For applicants to PR in Australia, the PTE score can add a tremendous 20 points to your PR score making the score highly valuable for your immigration PR process.